sudheerj/javascript-interview-questions/README.md

      }
      ```

-     But this `with` statement creates performance problems since one cannot predict whether argument will refer to a real variable or to a property inside the with argument.
+     But this `with` statement creates performance problems since one cannot predict whether an argument will refer to a real variable or to a property inside the with argument.

      **[⬆ Back to Top](#table-of-contents)**